The 6-strand braid group is CAT(0): Proof of the main theorem

 Now both points $x$ and $y$ lie in a common apartment $A$, and the distance between them is smaller than $\pi$.
 Hence there exists a unique geodesic in $B$ between them, and it lies in $A$.
 But $A \subseteq X$, so this concludes the proof. \end{proof} \end{lem}

 \begin{lem} Let $x \in X$ be a universal point, and let $l$ be a short loop in $X$ through $x$.
 Then $l$ is shrinkable in $X$. \end{lem}

-\begin{proof} View $l$ as a path $l:[0,L] \ra X$ from $x$ to $x$.
-The Arzel\`a--Ascoli theorem tells us that we can assume without loss of generality that $l$ (seen as a loop) cannot be shrunk to a shorter loop going through $x$.
-Then, since every point in $X$ has a neighbourhood isometric to a metric cone over the point, the loop $l$ is a locally geodesic path in $X$.
-We want to prove that $l$ is constant.
+\begin{proof} The Arzel\`a--Ascoli theorem tells us that we can assume without loss of generality that $l$ cannot be shrunk to a shorter loop going through $x$.
+Then, since every point in $X$ has a neighbourhood isometric to a metric cone over the point, the loop $l$ is a locally geodesic path in $X$ except possibly at $x$.
+We claim that $l$ is constant.

+By contradiction, assume that $l$ is not constant, and has length $0 < L < 2\pi$.
+View $l$ as a path $l:[0,L] \ra X$ from $x$ to $x$.
+As observed above, $l$ is a local geodesic.
 If $l$ is not locally geodesic in $B$, then it has a turning point in $(0,L)$.
 According to Lemma~\ref{lem: finite}, the set of turning points of $l$ is finite.
-Consider a turning point closest to $0$ or $L$; without loss of generality assume that $0< t \leq \frac{L}{2} < \pi$ is a turning point such that there is not turning point in $(0,t)$.
+Consider a turning point closest to $0$ or $L$; without loss of generality assume that $0< t \leq \frac{L}{2} < \pi$ is a turning point such that there is no turning point in $(0,t)$.
 Then $l|_{[0,t]}$ is a locally geodesic segment in $B$ of length smaller than $\pi$, hence it is a geodesic segment in $B$.

 Then for $\varepsilon>0$ small, the geodesic segments $[x,l(t+\alpha \varepsilon)] \subset B$ for $\alpha \in (0,1]$ lie in $X$ by Lemma~\ref{lem: starring at univ}, and are shorter than $l|_{[0,t+\alpha \varepsilon]}$.
 They also vary continuously with $\alpha$, since $B$ is CAT(1) (compare Figure~\ref{fig_le3-28}).
 Therefore $l$ can be shrunk by replacing $l\vert_{[0,t+\alpha \varepsilon]}$ by $[x,l(t+\alpha \varepsilon)]$, which contradicts the assumption on $l$.